Alternating Medicines to Treat a Fever in Children Older than 6 Months

 Contact your healthcare professional if:

-• Child is younger than six (6) months of age
+• your child is younger than six (6) months of age.

 Safe Use Tips & Takeaways